anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

     - header: <a href="/2016-nyc-programme#philippes">Philippe Suter</a>
       text: "Philippe Suter is a Research Staff Member at IBM T.J.
 Watson, working on OpenWhisk."
       icon: user
-    - header: Coming soon!
+    - header: <a href="/2016-nyc-programme#caseyw">Casey West</a>
-      text: "More exciting speakers to be announced soon...sign up or follow @DynInfraDays for details."
+      text: "Casey wears the mantle of Principal Technologist focused on Pivotal’s Cloud Foundry Platform."
-      icon: star
+      icon: user
 ---

 ## Speakers

+More exciting speakers to be announced soon...[sign up](/#connect) or follow [@DynInfraDays](https://twitter.com/DynInfraDays) for details.